Haryana Stamp Duty and Registration Charges 2026: Everything You Need to Know

 FAQs

-A. The Collector can reassess market value under Section 47-A and recover deficit duty.
-Penalties may apply for insufficient stamping.
+A. The Collector can reassess the market value under Section 47-A of the Haryana stamp duty act and recover the deficit duty.
+Penalties may also apply.
+Buyers should always verify the applicable circle rate before executing any deed.

 Q.5.
-Are stamp duty rates different for NRIs buying property in Haryana?
+Do NRI buyers pay different stamp duty rates in Haryana?

 Disclaimer: